Section Image

 Historic homes are a window to the past

 Condos and townhouses are concentrated in the southeast area, and multifamily properties, such as triple-deckers and colonial-inspired buildings, are in the northern half of the city.
-Detached single-family homes are a bit farther from Downtown, ranging from American Foursquares, ranch-style homes, Workers Cottages and Cape Cods to split-levels and Colonial-inspired homes.
+Detached single-family homes are a bit farther from downtown, ranging from American Foursquares, ranch-style homes, Workers Cottages and Cape Cods to split-levels and Colonial-inspired homes.
 Historic districts such as Garfield Place may have Second Empire and Queen Anne homes, and properties in the Waterfront neighborhood are usually priced higher and have sweeping river views.

 Poughkeepsie’s median home price is $375,000.
 Condos and townhouses are usually around $200,000 to $300,000, and those in the Waterfront neighborhood can sell for over $400,000.
-Prices for single-family and multi-family properties are typically between $200,000 and over $600,000, and recently built riverfront properties can fetch over $700,000.
+Prices for single-family and multifamily properties are typically between $200,000 and over $600,000, and recently built riverfront properties can fetch over $700,000.
 “Many people from New York City move here because instead of apartments, they want houses with yards and privacy,” says Joyce Stanton, a broker at Century 21 Hudson Valley Realty with 24 years of experience.
-“We have good supplies of both multifamily and single-family so people can have many options when they buy homes.”
+“We have good supplies of both multifamily and single-family, so people can have many options when they buy homes.”

 Outdoor spaces, attractions and local festivals

 The city has about 20 public and county parks, two community pools and several golf courses in its vicinity.
 Hikers can explore one of the area’s scenic recreational trails such as the Dutchess Rail Trail, and those who like the river can use the boat launch at the waterfront Victor C. Waryas Park.
 Just north of downtown, Mansion Square Park serves as the city’s unofficial meeting ground for community events, including the Community Day Picnic and a Juneteenth Celebration.
-Spratt Park has comprehensive sports facilities and fields, a playground and a dog park, making it an essential outdoor hotspot for residents.
+Spratt Park has comprehensive sports facilities and fields, a playground and a dog park, making it an essential outdoor hot spot for residents.
 Upper Landing Park provides access to the 21-story glass elevator that leads to Walkway Over the Hudson, the city’s most notable attraction featuring the world’s longest pedestrian bridge that extends 200 feet above the Hudson River.
 Area climate is characterized by heavy snow in winter and short, humid summers.

 The cultural draw of Poughkeepsie

 In the thriving cultural arts scene of downtown Poughkeepsie, music lovers may attend Hudson Valley Philharmonic performances at Bardavon, an 1869 Opera House that holds the title of the oldest continuously operating theater in the state.
 Across the street is the Mid-Hudson Civic Center, home to the Majed J. Nesheiwat Convention Center, the McCann Ice Arena and Ice Time Sports Complex, which hosts wrestling and trade shows.
-Locals can also see theatre and dance performances at the Cunneen-Hackett Arts Center, view exhibits at Gallery 40 or celebrate young artists at the annual PKX film festival held in the renovated Trolley Barn.
+Locals can also see theater and dance performances at the Cunneen-Hackett Arts Center, view exhibits at Gallery 40 or celebrate young artists at the annual PKX film festival held in the renovated Trolley Barn.

 Shopping and dining options in Poughkeepsie

-Many of Poughkeepsie’s shops, markets, wine bars and restaurants are in Downtown and along Main Street.
+Many of Poughkeepsie’s shops, markets, wine bars and restaurants are in downtown and along Main Street.
 Notably, Alex’s Restaurant, now a fourth-generation family-run establishment, first opened in 1911 and was frequented by famous patrons such as President Franklin D. Roosevelt.
 Shopping centers such as Mid-Hudson Plaza and Poughkeepsie Plaza are home to big-box stores and traditional grocery store chains.
 Mid-Hudson Discovery Museum opened the Poughkeepsie Waterfront Market in 2017, which became the first community farmers market operated by a children’s museum in the country.
 About 6 miles away, Poughkeepsie Galleria, the area’s main shopping mall, features department stores, retailers and a movie theater.

 Public and private schools and college campuses

 The Poughkeepsie City School District serves close to 4,000 students and has a C-minus Niche grade.
 Several reputable private schools are just outside city limits, including Oakwood Friends School and the kindergarten through 12th grade Poughkeepsie Day School, both of which score an A-plus on Niche.
-Higher education options, including Vassar College, Dutchess Community College and Marist College, are also close to the city.
+Higher education options, including Vassar College, Dutchess Community College and Marist University, are also close to the city.

 Commute to NYC in under two hours